QR5.5.3 Spin Spreads

 QR5.4.1 Free-fall is Acceleration

-When a plane accelerates, the back of the seat pushes passengers to keep up with the plane, but parachutists in free-fall accelerate without feeling a force at all.
-A parachutist jumping from a plane feels no force when gravity accelerates them to the earth, so:
+When a plane accelerates, we feel the back of the seat pushing us to keep up with the plane, but parachutists in free-fall feel no force at all as gravity accelerates them to the earth, so:

 It’s not the fall that kills you; it’s the sudden stop at the end.Douglas Adams

-Relativity also explains Galileo’s earlier finding that but for friction, all masses fall at the same speed.
-A heavy object has more inertia so it should be harder to move, but for some reason the gravity on it is equally greater, so the effects cancel.
-A ton of lead hits the ground at the same time as a feather because according to relativity, gravity varies with mass just as inertia does.
+This also explains Galileo’s finding that but for friction, all masses fall at the same speed.
+A heavy object has more inertia, so it should be harder to move, but if gravity is equally greater, the effects cancel.
+A ton of lead hits the ground at the same time as a feather because according to relativity, gravity varies with mass as inertia does.
 It was a brilliant solution, but it left the standard model with a force that none of its particles could explain.

 Next